soyoahn/soyoahn.github.io/_posts/2025-07-03-portfolio-nostalgia.md

 - Designed a study and wrote an APA-style paper for [PSYCH 331: Lab in Human Performance](http://web.psych.washington.edu/psych.php#p=76)
 - Received the undergraduate Leadership & Engagement Award from the University of Washington [Department of Human Centered Design & Engineering](http://www.hcde.washington.edu/)
 - Graduated with a BSc in Technical Communication and BSc in Psychology

-✨ Handmade as if the website came from an eager beginner on Etsy, not Costco.